apache/flink/docs/content/docs/dev/datastream/sources.md

   - *Split Serializer*
   - *Enumerator Checkpoint Serializer*

-In addition to that, the Source provides the {{< gh_link file="flink-core/src/main/java/org/apache/flink/api/connector/source/Boundedness.java" name="boundedness" >}} attribute of the source, so that Flink can choose appropriate mode to run the Flink jobs.
+In addition to that, the Source provides the {{< gh_link file="flink-core/src/main/java/org/apache/flink/api/connector/source/Boundedness.java" name="boundedness" >}} attribute of the source, so that Flink can choose the appropriate mode to run the Flink jobs.

 The Source implementations should be serializable as the Source instances are serialized and uploaded to the Flink cluster at runtime.